 The Company had classified the Preferred Shares in the mezzanine equity of the consolidated balance sheets as they are contingently redeemable at the options of the holders.
 In addition, the Company recorded accretions on the Preferred Shares to the redemption value from the issuance dates to the earliest redemption dates.
 The accretions were recorded against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital.
 Once additional paid-in capital had been exhausted, additional charges were recorded by increasing the accumulated deficit.
 Each issuance of the Preferred Shares was recognized at the respective issue price at the date of issuance net of issuance costs.
-The issuance costs for Series A, Series B, Series C and Series D Preferred Shares were RMB218, RMB181, RMB3,883 and RMB1,997, respectively.

 Prior to the IPO, the preferred shareholders had the ability to convert the Preferred Shares into the Company's ordinary shares at any time, at the option of the holder, on a one to one share basis.
 Upon the occurrence of certain events, the conversion ratio may be subsequently adjusted.

 The Company had determined that there was no beneficial conversion feature attributable to any of the preferred shares because the initial effective conversion prices of these preferred shares were higher than the fair value of the Company's common shares determined by the Company with the assistance from an independent valuation firm.
 In addition, the carrying values of the Preferred Shares were accreted from the share issuance dates to the redemption value on the earliest redemption dates.
-The accretions were recorded against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital had been exhausted, additional charges were recorded by increasing the accumulated deficit.
+The accretions were recorded against retained earnings, or in the absence of retained earnings, by charges against additional paid-in capital.
+Once additional paid-in capital had been exhausted, additional charges were recorded by increasing the accumulated deficit.